openmobilityfoundation/mobility-data-specification/modes/README.md

 ### Vehicle Attributes

 The `vehicle_attributes` array returns a list of JSON-formatted key/value pairs which correspond to the allowed attributes and values for the operative mode.
 For each mode, the allowed attributes and corresponding values are defined in the [mode definition](#list-of-supported-modes).

 [Top][toc]

+## Unique Mode Properties

+While each mode is unique in its operational and business models, there are several areas where there are significant differences from one mode to the next.
+Each of these areas is defined in more detail within the mode, and each pull from a base of options defined in a global location.

+### Vehicle States

+Vehicle states are used to define the disposition of individual vehicles and fleets of vehicles.
+See [vehicle states](/modes/vehicle_states.md) for a list of possible values, and each [mode definition](#list-of-supported-modes) for details about which are used per mode.

+### Event Types

+Event types are the possible transitions between vehicle states.
+See [event types](/modes/event_types.md) for a list of possible values, and each [mode definition](#list-of-supported-modes) for details about which are used per mode.

+### State Transitions

+Possible combinations of how the `vehicle_state` changes in response to each `event_type`.
+See each [mode definition](#list-of-supported-modes) for a table of possible transition combinations.

+### State Machine Diagram

+The State Machine Diagram visually shows the state transitions.
+See each [mode definition](#list-of-supported-modes) for a diagram.

+[Top][toc]